dmz44/Robotics_Assignment_1/README.md

 ## How to Launch with Modified Navigation 2 Parameters

-Further along the road, you might not like how the Navigation software behaves and want to change its behavior by modifying certain Navigation 2 parameters.
+You can change how the Navigation software behaves by modifying certain Navigation 2 parameters.
 Please read the tuning guide before trying to follow this section.

 **[Remote PC]** **Enter the Container:**